 Plastic vs terracotta

-Terracotta has the look of a richly organic traditional material, yet you'll find angular modern designs among the traditional clay in our garden centre.
+- Terracotta has the look of a richly organic traditional material, yet you'll find angular modern designs among the traditional clay in our garden centre.

-Terracotta pots are heavier, and also have porous sides, allowing air and water to pass through and letting plants' roots 'breathe'.
+- Terracotta pots are heavier, and also have porous sides, allowing air and water to pass through and letting plants' roots 'breathe'.
 This means you'll need to water more often: lining the inside with plastic (punched with drainage holes) helps.
-You'll find pots in our garden centre are labelled 'frost resistant' so they won't flake or crack in the cold: putting them up on pot 'feet' also helps prevent frost damage.
+You'll find pots in our garden centre are labelled 'frost-resistant' so they won't flake or crack in the cold: putting them up on pot 'feet' also helps prevent frost damage.

-Plastic is light and lasts ages, and there's a dazzling range in our garden centre.
+- Plastic is light and lasts ages, and there's a dazzling range in our garden centre.
 Modern plastic finishes can look almost identical to terracotta, so you can still get the traditional look.

-They hold on to water more easily, needing less watering and a perfect environment for plants like blueberries which like to sit in damper compost.
+- Plastic pots hold on to water more easily, needing less watering and a perfect environment for plants like blueberries which like to sit in damper compost.
 Drought-lovers like Mediterranean herbs, though, prefer terracotta.